Dāvis Ikaunieks: Club career

 After scoring 18 league goals in 34 appearances with FA Šiauliai in 2024, Ikaunieks moved to DPMM of Brunei who are playing in the Singapore Premier League in January 2025.
 He dispatched his first goal in a 2–3 defeat at home to Balestier Khalsa on 7 February.
 He managed a hat-trick against the same opponent in a 3–4 away victory on 11 May.
 He scored 14 goals in as many matches in the league, helping DPMM to a nine-match unbeaten streak at the end of the season.

 Ikaunieks returned to Latvia in June 2025, signing for FK RFS.
+In January 2026, he moved to FK Kauno Žalgiris of Lithuania.

 International career

 Ikaunieks was called up to the Latvia national team where he made his debut on 1 June 2016 in a 2–1 win over Lithuania.
 He then scored his first international goal on 2 September the same year in a 3–1 win against Estonia.

 During the 2022 FIFA World Cup qualification match against Turkey, Ikaunieks equalised the match at 3–3 in the 79th minute.